 We will continue to report financial results for our health care distribution and technology and value-added services reportable segments.
-The health care distribution segment comprises three global operating segments (dental, medical and animal health) and the technology and value-added services segment remains unchanged.
+The health care distribution segment comprises three global operating segments (dental, animal health and medical) and the technology and value-added services segment remains unchanged.